Risograph

 Risograph is a brand of digital duplicators manufactured by the Riso Kagaku Corporation.
-Released in Japan in 1980, it is designed mainly for high-volume photocopying and printing.
+Introduced in Japan in 1980, it is intended mainly for high-volume photocopying and printing.
 It is sometimes called a printer-duplicator as newer models can be used as a network printer as well as a stand-alone duplicator.
 When printing or copying many duplicates (generally more than 100) of the same content, it is typically far less expensive per page than a conventional photocopier, laser printer, or inkjet printer.